-The temperature of Central Florida's springs remains in the low 70s year-round, providing residents and tourists a refreshing break from Orlando’s hot summer sun.
+The temperature of Central Florida's springs remains in the low 70s F year-round, providing residents and tourists a refreshing break from Orlando’s hot summer sun.
 The springs are also home to manatees during the winter, when temperatures drop in local rivers and lakes.
-But swimming in the cool water isn't the only draw; other popular activities include canoeing, snorkeling, scuba diving, picnicking and wildlife viewing.
+But swimming in the cool water isn't the only draw; other popular activities include canoeing, snorkeling, scuba diving, picnicking, and wildlife viewing.

 Splash pads are popular play spots for children of all ages.
 They offer an escape from the Central Florida heat while providing kids an outlet for excess energy.
 Some are bigger and more elaborate than others, and most are attached to parks with playgrounds, but all are free or cheap in the Orlando area.

 Public pools in Orlando offer residents an affordable and safe place to swim.
-Many also provide additional community benefits, such as low-cost exercise programs, swim lessons, fun summer camps, and private and group rental opportunities.
+Many also provide additional community benefits, such as low-cost exercise programs, swim lessons, summer camps, and private and group rental opportunities.

 Some Orlando pools are open year-round, while others only remain open from Memorial Day to Labor Day.
 Residents can pay per visit or buy seasonal swim passes to save money.
-Always check online or by calling to confirm hours and fees before visiting.Continue to 5 of 5 below.
+Always check online or by calling to confirm hours and fees before visiting.

-Cocoa Beach and New Smyrna Beach are two popular spots for spending a day in the sun, but most of the Atlantic coast is accessible if you want to find a more secluded spot.
+Cocoa Beach and New Smyrna Beach, both about an hour's drive from Orlando, are two popular spots for spending a day in the sun, but most of the Atlantic Coast is accessible if you want to find a more secluded spot.